GPS Signals: The Complete Guide to Global Positioning System Signal Technology

 Atomic clocks maintain precise time synchronization.
 Satellites carry multiple redundant atomic clocks accurate to within billionths of a second.
 Time synchronization enables accurate distance measurements between satellites and receivers.

-Navigation Message Structure
+method Message Structure

 • Telemetry data: 8 bits for synchronization